AshuR1627/Ashmita_R_ar214202/README.md

 All the files in this repository are named with their experiment number, to access these files one can download as .ipynb file to the local machine and can be used.

-Adding to these files, I have also added the saved model wchich ends with the extension of (.h5).
+Adding to these files, I have also added the saved model with file name (MLP_Model) wchich ends with the extension of .h5.
 So one can download this saved model and use it.